Mumford-Tate groups of polarizable Hodge structures: Introduction

-This note has two main goals: the first is to offer an answer to a question several authors (\cite{moonen:MTgroups} and \cite{griffiths-green-kerr:MTgroups}, for instance) have raised, that of describing which (connected, reductive) algebraic groups over $\Q$ can arise as Mumford-Tate groups of polarizable Hodge structures.
+This note offers an answer to a question several authors (\cite{moonen:MTgroups} and \cite{griffiths-green-kerr:MTgroups}, for instance) have raised, that of describing which (connected, reductive) algebraic groups over $\Q$ can arise as Mumford-Tate groups of polarizable Hodge structures.
 The study \cite{griffiths-green-kerr:MTgroups} made much progress on this question, answering it for simple $\Q$-groups of adjoint type and all absolutely simple $\Q$-groups.
 We will simplify their arguments in a way that allows for a uniform treatment of the general case.

-The answer reached is very easy to work with, although I do not know whether a more intrinsic solution is possible, or preferable.
-Ours suffices for the second goal, which is to prove a (polarized) Hodge-theoretic analogue of a conjectural property of motivic Galois groups suggested by Serre (\cite[8.1]{serre:motivicgalois}).
-The motivic variant amounts to a vast generalization of a classical construction of Kuga-Satake that associates to any complex $K3$ surface a complex abelian variety: see the notes \cite{stp:variationsarxiv}, which study arithmetic refinements and analogues of this problem.\footnote{This note may be seen as providing the Hodge-theoretic counterpart to the Galois-theoretic and automorphic evidence for a `generalized Kuga-Satake theory' presented in \cite{stp:variationsarxiv}.}
+The answer reached is very easy to work with, as we try to demonstrate through the examples of \S \ref{explaining}.
+A notable application-- of the techniques used in the proof, rather than of the classification itself-- is a (polarized) Hodge-theoretic analogue of a conjectural property of motivic Galois groups suggested by Serre (\cite[8.1]{serre:motivicgalois}); after posting the first version of this paper, I learned that Milne has proven essentially this same result in \cite[Corollary 8.6]{milne:shimvarandmoduli}.\footnote{Milne's result is stated only for Hodge structures satisfying Deligne's condition `SV1' that the Hodge co-character act with weights $-1, 0, 1$ on the Lie algebra of the Mumford-Tate group; but this is inessential to the argument.} The original motivic variant is closely related to a vast (conjectural) generalization of a classical construction of Kuga-Satake that associates to any complex $K3$ surface a complex abelian variety: see the notes \cite{stp:variationsarxiv}, which study arithmetic refinements and analogues of this problem.

-Let me stress that none of the techniques used here is original: we simply combine ideas already present in \cite{griffiths-green-kerr:MTgroups}, \cite{serre:motivicgalois}, and \cite{deligne:weilK3}.
-We also say nothing about the far deeper question of which of these Mumford-Tate groups may be realized motivically.